sim2realAI/sim2realAI.github.io/_posts/2018-09-24-welcome-to-sim2real-AI.markdown

 * Repeatability - being able to replay the recorded trajectory with no changes/stochasticity --- resetting the states to exactly the same initial conditions.
 This is also very helpful in diagnostics and debugging.
 * Controllability - being able to control various simulation parameters systematically and understand how they affect the simulation.
 * Scalability - it is a lot easier to scale a simulation experiment via distributed computing or high performance engineering infrastructure.
 * Efficiency - simulators can often run much faster than real time.
-This is extremely important factor and reduces the training time significantly.
+This is an extremely important characteristic and allows for fast iteration cycles in training / learning.
 * Variability - simulators can allow for collecting large diversity of scenarios.
 * Evaluation - providing a test bed to benchmark various algorithms.